alexamousley/neonatal_generative_network_modeling/README.md

 Propensity-matched analysis: This code is slightly adapted versions of the code above to be run with the propensity matched sample
 - A_calculate_organizational_properties.m
 - B_organizational_analysis.R

+**Surface Plots**

+All surface plots were created in MatLab2020b using Dr Stuart Oldham's highly  customizable, open source function: https://github.com/StuartJO/plotSurfaceROIBoundary.
+This is an incredible resource for surface plotting any atlas in MatLab.
+We also would like to extend a thank you to Dr Oldham for constructing the ROI boundaries for the neonatal AAL90 atlas and sharing it with us!